sonic-net/sonic-platform-vpp/platform/vpp/vppbld/plugins/tunterm_acl/docs/README.rst

 It is currently designed to support a single specific use-case:

-IPv4 VxLAN tunnel termination and classification based on inner DST IPv4/6 fields, followed by a redirect action using ip4/6-rewrite.
+IPv4 VxLAN tunnel termination and classification based on inner DST IPv4/6 fields, followed by a redirect action via a VPP FIB path.

 Plugin API
 ----------